-The pathologist, who examines the sample, will give the cells a grade.
+The pathologist who examines the sample will give the cells a grade known as the

 A biopsy can also show how far cancer has spread.
-For example, if all the biopsy samples contain cancerous cells, cancer is likely to be present throughout the prostate gland.
-If only 3 out of 12 samples are cancerous, cancer is less widespread.
+For example, if all the biopsy samples contain cancerous cells, cancer will likely be present throughout the prostate gland.
+If only three out of 12 samples are cancerous, cancer is less widespread.

 Precancerous cells and PIN